 Located on 100 acres of parkland next to the National Water Sports Centre and adjacent to the suburbs of Patterson Lakes and Chelsea, Cornish College opened in 2012 and offers programs from Early Learning Centre (ELC) to Year 12.
 Cornish College has a double-stream at all primary year levels and triple-stream in all secondary year levels with a fourth stream commencing in Year 7, 2020.
 Currently there are 685 students from ELC to Year 12.

 The College offers an ELC program influenced by the Reggio Emilia approach to education and runs the International Baccalaureate Primary Years Programme from ELC to Year 6.
 This approach to teaching and learning is embraced in a multidisciplinary, concept driven and inquiry-based program in the secondary area.
 The Victorian Certificate of Education is offered in the senior secondary years.

 With a strong emphasis on respecting the individual differences the College strives to see all young people thriving in the areas in which they have special aptitude.
 In line with this thinking the College offers vibrant programs across the curriculum.

-Positions available within Cornish College are advertised on our website, on www.seek.com.au and LinkedIn, and usually in the My Career section of The Age newspaper.
+Positions are advertised on our website, on www.seek.com.au and LinkedIn and usually, in the My Career section of The Age newspaper.
 They are also advertised on industry employment web pages, as appropriate.